 Choosing the Right Performing Arts Discipline

 There are many performing arts disciplines to choose from.
-Each has its own style and opportunities.
-Cultural enrichment through the arts comes from exploring different areas like dance, theater, and music.
+Each has its style and opportunities.
+Exploring dance, theatre, music, and a wide range of other arts can enrich our cultural lives.
 Knowing your options helps you pick the right one for you.

-Performing arts schools offer programs in acting, music, and dance.
+Schools of performing arts offer courses in acting, music, and dance.
 These programs help you grow your skills.
-Whether you love theater, music, or dance, there’s a discipline for you.
+Whatever forms of artistic expression you prefer, there is a discipline for you.

-Being part of performing arts also enriches your culture.
+Being part of the performing arts also enriches your culture.
 It lets you see the world from different perspectives.
-So, start exploring the many performing arts disciplines out there.
+So, start exploring the various performing arts disciplines available.

 Dance: Styles and Opportunities